 I do enjoy meeting people and even if my supply of books is going down, I can show and talk about the book and suggest they borrow a copy of “For Elise” from a friend or library.
 The digital book is still available and I also have an audio book. contact me through this web page.

 For Elise, 4th edition is available in the Gwen Fox Gallery in Selkirk, and Spruce Woods Provincial Park Gift Shop.
 Copies of earlier editions are in various libraries.

 My fourth and last printing was beautifully done by Friesens.
 I have reluctantly accepted Percy Criddle as my great grandfather.
 I removed 3 pages of my thoughts and inserted information about his life before coming to Canada.

 Thank you letters encourage me to think that someone else, not yet introduced to my great-grandmother, may appreciate her story.
-And so, I continue to respond to invitations.
-How fortunate I am to have the health to travel and meet with such enthusiastic readers.
+And so, I will continue to respond to invitations.
+Contact me and we’ll have a conversation.
+I have one date for the new year confirmed.

 Highlights from Overseas

 Visited Stockach, Germany, in June of 2015—home of Elise’s ancestor’s.
 I presented a book to the archivists who helped me research the Harrer family.
-The earliest record of Harrers in Stockach was 1790 and from then on they were often mentioned as making a positive contribution to the community.
-A newly discovered cousin, Roland and Dorothea Harrer hosted us during our visit.
+“The earliest record of Harrers in Stockach was 1790 and from then on they were often mentioned as making a positive contribution to the community.”